shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 1. Data splitting
     1. Chunked data may lose important context for the query.
 Retrieval of such data generates bad results in final outcome.
 1. LLM's layer
-    1. LLM some times add their own flavors `[hallucinations]` on vectored context provided.
+    1. LLM some times add their own flavors `hallucinations` on vectored context provided.

-So by avoiding standard split and embed approaches and fine controlling the dataset , Better results can be achieved.
+So by avoiding standard `split and embed` approaches and fine controlling the dataset , Better results can be achieved.

 This project is implementation of such finely controlled dataset's RAG strategy.

-    Tip : You can easily create simple AI powered bots using low code tools like
+    Tip : You can easily create and host simple AI powered bots using low code tools like
         1. RelevanceAI
         1. Flowise

 ## Problem Statement / Motivations
 1. Overcome inaccuracy of simple RAG strategy and provide accurate results.
 1. Implement concepts like `RAG` , `Vector DB` , `LLM Monitoring` using lang-chain JS.
-1. Always wanted a personal AI powered `RAG bot`.
+1. Always wanted a personal AI powered `RAG bot` 😁.

 ## Existing ways to do this [Find CLI commands you need]
 1. Actually read through [Salesforce CLI Reference Documentation](https://resources.docs.salesforce.com/246/latest/en-us/sfdc/pdf/sfdx_CLI_reference.pdf)